hichana/fdna/PROJECT_PLANNING.md

 - repo/docs
     - scripts examples walkthrough for pulling DNA data
-    - examples of how DNA data can be leveraged across NFT experiences -x smart contracts and scripts/transactions
+    - examples of how DNA data can be leveraged across NFT experiences
+    - includes instructions for judges to deploy and run the app locally and on testnet -x smart contracts and scripts/transactions
     - contracts have sufficient comments to present the abstraction of DNA in a contract for appropriately -x NFTCatalog, NFTCatalogAdmin, NFTRetrieval (not deployed to testnet)